This course is suitable for registered midwives who have successfully completed the PgDip midwifery course at level 7.

 Key research lectures are provided at the start of the module and independent learning is supported by supervision tutorials.
-These are also available online through our elearning site.
+These are also available online through our online learning site.

 Your summative assessment is a 15,000-word account of your research project.
 If you start in September your dissertation submission date is May.
 If you start in January, it’s July.